ysndr/MSc-Thesis/chapter/evaluation.md

 ### Qualitative

 Inspired by the work of Leimeister in [@leimeister], a survey aims to provide practical insights into the experience of future users.
-In order to get a clear picture of the users' needs and expectations independent of the experience, the survey consists of two parts -- a pre-evaluation and final survey.
+In order to get a clear picture of the users' needs and expectations independently of the experience, the survey consists of two parts -- a pre-evaluation and final survey.

 #### Pre-Evaluation